 juice from 1/2 lemon

-Toss the cabbage with the olive oil, salt, and pepper.
+Toss the cabbage with the olive oil, salt, pepper, oregano, and garlic powder.

 Bake at 375 degrees for 15-20 minutes or until browned.